Approximation algorithm: Structure of approximation algorithms

+The approximation can be proven tight (tight approximation) by demonstrating that there exist instances where the algorithm performs at the approximation limit, indicating the tightness of the bound.
+In this case, it's enough to construct an input instance designed to force the algorithm into a worst-case scenario.

 Performance guarantees

 For some approximation algorithms it is possible to prove certain properties about the approximation of the optimum result.
 For example, a ρ-approximation algorithm A is defined to be an algorithm for which it has been proven that the value/cost, f(x), of the approximate solution A(x) to an instance x will not be more (or less, depending on the situation) than a factor ρ times the value, OPT, of an optimum solution.